slowernews/wisdom-tldr/README.md

 > *'An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.' -- Werner Heisenberg*

-CHALLENGE: There's always room for improvement: be humble.
+WARNING: There's always room for improvement: be humble.

 > *'I am not young enough to know everything.' -- Oscar Wilde*